-1. Background 3
+1 Background 4

-Consultation on draft revision of 6th iteration of the SCI 3
+Consultation on draft revision of 7th iteration of the SCI 4

-2. Introduction 4
+2 Introduction 5

-3. What is an SCI?
-4
+3 What is an SCI?
+6

-4. The Plan Making Process 6
+4 The Plan Making Process 8

-Currently adopted Local Plan 6
+Currently adopted Local Plan 8

-Local Development Scheme 6
+Local Development Scheme 8

-Local Plans (including DPDs, policies maps and sustainability appraisals) 7
+Local Plans (including CIL, DPDs, policies maps and Sustainability Appraisals) 8

-Supplementary Planning Documents (including area action plans) 7
+Supplementary Planning Documents (including Area Action Plans) 9

-Neighborhood Plans 8
+Neighbourhood Plans 9

-5. Preparation of Development Plan Documents and Neighbourhood Plans 11
+5 Preparation of Development Plan Documents, Supplementary Planning Documents and Neighbourhood Plans.
+13

-Preparation and Public Participation, and Duty to Co-operate (Issues and Scoping) 11
+Preparation and Public Participation, and Duty to Co-operate (Issues and Scoping) 13

-Regulation 18 Consultation 11
+Regulation 18 Consultation 13

-Regulation 19 + 20 Publication of a Local Plan 12
+Regulation 19 + 20 Publication of a Local Plan 14

-Public Examination 12
+Public Examination 14

-Adoption 13
+Adoption 15

-SPDs and Neighbourhood Plans 13
+SPDs and Neighbourhood Plans 15

-6. Community Involvement in the Local Plan 16
+6 Community Involvement in the Local Plan 17

-Methods of Community Involvement 16
+Methods of Community Involvement 17

-7. Who is involved?
+7 Who is involved?
 19

 Voluntary Sector Involvement 21

-Consultation with hard to reach groups 21
+Consultation with hard-to-reach groups 21

-Duty to Co-operate 22
+The Duty to Co-operate 21

-Feedback and respond to Consultation Results 22
+Feedback and respond to Consultation Results 21

-8. Development Management 24
+8 Development Management 23

-Pre-Application Process 24
+Pre-Application Process 23

-Publicity of Applications 26
+Publicity of Applications 25

 How to View and Comment of Applications 32

-How Applications are Determined 35

-Planning Enforcement 36

-9. Monitoring and Review 38

-10. Glossary 39